 - Chunky Black Bean and Corn Salsa

-Hope you love these buffalo chicken mini stuffed peppers as much as I do!
+Hope you love these buffalo chicken mini stuffed peppers as much as we do!

 Easy Buffalo Chicken Dip Mini Stuffed Peppers

 - 18 to 20 mini peppers , cut in half, seeds & ribs removed

 - 250 gram package light cream cheese , softened (about a 250 gram package)

 - ⅓ cup buffalo hot sauce (your favourite, plus more for garnish)